Impairment assessment

 If you have a permanent impairment resulting from your work injury, then an impairment assessment will be undertaken.

 When there is medical evidence that your injury has stabilised, your claims agent will arrange a whole person impairment assessment with you.
+You will be guided and supported by your claims manager through the process.

-The assessor will ask you questions about your injury and examine you to determine your level of impairment.
-The assessor will also have access to medical information about your injury and recovery to ensure the impairment assessment is as accurate as possible.
+The impairment assessor will ask you questions about your injury and examine you to determine your level of impairment.
+The impairment assessor will also have access to medical information about your injury and recovery to ensure the impairment assessment is as accurate as possible.

 The impairment assessment will determine:

-• whether the injury has reached maximum medical improvement
+• whether the injury has stabilised; and

 Every person’s situation and injury is unique which is why it’s important that you speak with your claims agent about any questions you may have.